-The Institute of Managers and Leaders was rebranded from the Australian Institute of Management in July 2017, and our research is more a significant part of our organisation as ever.
+The Institute of Managers and Leaders was rebranded from the Australian Institute of Management in July 2017, and our research is a more significant part of our organisation than ever.
 Whilst we refer to ourselves now as the Institute of Managers and Leaders, our past research will remain cited under the Australian Institute of Management for ease of reference and archiving.

 The Australian Management Capability Index (AMCI)

 The Australian Management Capability Index (AMCI) provides an opportunity for CEO’s and senior executives to track management performance over time and contributes to building a longitudinal profile of management capability in Australia and overseas.

 The AMCI is based on a self-assessment of ten key drivers of management capability that contribute to sustainable performance.
 Each driver is comprised of several statements or subcategories against which an index is made.

 Key Findings from the 2016 AMCI

 This year’s research reveals scope for Australian Managers to lift their performance.
 The overall AMCI is 68.7 of a potential rating of 100.